MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 ::: moniker range="vsts"

-The sample code above includes a `azure-pipelines.yml` file at the root of the repository.
-This file includes some additional instructions in comments to deploy the build to an Azure Web App.
-Read through this to learn how to edit the YAML file in order to deploy the sample app.
+The preceding sample code includes an `azure-pipelines.yml` file at the root of the repository.
+This file includes some additional instructions in comments to deploy the build to an Azure web app.
+Read through the instructions to learn how to edit the YAML file in order to deploy the sample app.

 ::: moniker-end